inspiritilda/2420_linux_assigment_1/README.md

 ## Setting up a SSH key
 SSH keys are great for secure, passwordless access to your server (Arch Linux, n.d.).

+### Understanding SSH Keys
+SSH (Secure Shell) keys are a pair of cryptographic keys used for authenticating secure connections.
+Unlike passwords, SSH keys provide a more secure method of authentication as they are not transmitted over the network, making them resistant to brute-force attacks (Sobel, 2020).
+By using SSH keys, you can log in to your server without the need for a password, enhancing security.

 1. **Generate SSH Key Pair:**
     ```bash
     ssh-keygen -t ed25519 -f ~/.ssh/do-key -C "your email address"